WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 3. **Enter** “Watson Data Platform” (without quotes) for the space name.
 4. **Select** the “Create” button.

-> The new space will be created and you will be taken into the new space.
+> The new space will be created and you will be placed into the space.
 You should now see, in the top right corner, that you are in the “Watson Data Platform” space in your Bluemix organization.
-You will use this space to house all of the Watson Data Platform services and the application that you will be creating in the following sections.
+You will use this space to house all of the Watson Data Platform services and the application you will be creating in the Application Developer lab.

 **Proceed to Step 3**